-Cuzco is located 3300m above the sea level, which causes altitude sickness in many of its visitors.
-We were lucky to shake off the mild symptoms in a couple of days without the help of a drug or coca leave products.
-The continent’s oldest continuously inhabited city contains massive Inca-built walls, narrow cobblestone streets and colonial architecture along with a ton of restaurants and stores for tourists.
+Cuzco is located 3300m above sea level, which causes altitude sickness in many of its visitors.
+We were lucky to shake off the mild symptoms in a couple of days without the help of over-the-counter pills or coca leave products.
+This oldest continuously inhabited city in the whole continent of South America had narrow cobblestone streets, massive Inca-built walls, and beautiful colonial architecture along with a ton of restaurants and stores for tourists.

--Organic chocolate making workshop @ the Chocolate Museum– 70 soles, 4 hours + bonus: you take the chocolate you’ve made!
+-Organic chocolate making workshop @ the Chocolate Museum– 70 soles, 4 hours + bonus: you take with you the yummy chocolates you’ve made!
 I really liked learning about the history of cocoa and the process of chocolate making.

 – El Hada – Yummy ice cream and a cute shop that reminded us of the stores in Williamsburg, Brooklyn.
 Try especially the chocolate and levander flavored ice cream!

-Chocolate making workshop: the process from beans to yummy creamy chocolate!
+The Chocolate making workshop: the process from beans to yummy creamy chocolate!
 Say hello to our friendly instructor-became friend Manuel if you happen to take the workshop.
-He was off to his Vipassana meditation training right after the workshop.
+He was off to a Vipassana meditation retreat right after the workshop.

 After a few days in Cuzco, our new Peruvian friend Miguel whom we connected with as a good friend’s introduction, took us from our hostel to go to Pisac, the quieter and more artizanal town located 40 mins away from Cuzco.
-There are also many expats who have chosen to live in this lovely town.
-And as per Miguels introduction, meeting the lovely person Daya solved our accomodation problem quickly as he happened to own Prasada Pisac, which is one of the 2 vegan restaurants well known in Cuzco and Pisac.
+We quickly understood why many expats have chosen this lovely town as their home as it was gorgeous, surrounded by beautiful wild nature, serene and you could live in alignment with the authentic culture with some western quality amenities on the side.

-The evening we arrived to Pisac, we were invited to join a San Pedro (Huachuma in Quechua) ceremony with a group of 4 Peruvians and 4 European travelers, including us.
+The evening we arrived in Pisac, we were invited to join a San Pedro (Huachuma in Quechua) ceremony with a group of 4 Peruvians and 4 European travelers.
 The ceremony started at 8 pm and ended with the sunrise.
-We sat around the fire and drank 4 cups of San Pedro in the opening of each door (south, north, east, west) along with smoking tobacco and giving short speeches around thanking to whatever we are grateful for in our lives.
+We sat around the fire and drank 4 cups of San Pedro each, we opened the 4 doors (south, north, east, west) along with smoking tobacco and giving short speeches around thanking for whatever we were grateful for in our lives.

-During the night, various medicine songs were sang in the company of a drum and rattle, which reminded me of the peyote ceremonies in the Vision Quest camp in Colombia a few weeks earlier.
-Unlike the ayahuasca experiences I’ve had so far, I didn’t have any visions nor felt connected with nature during the night.
-I just got drunk and tired pretty easily.
-Except for one of the girls, no one got sick and purged.
-For me, the ceremony was pretty mellow and friendly since we could also talk and joke around between songs.
-I left Miguel’s house skeptical about drinking San Pedro during the day tour in Machu Picchu in a couple of weeks.
+During the night, we sang various medicine songs in the company of a drum and rattle, which reminded me of the peyote ceremonies in the Vision Quest camp in Colombia a few weeks earlier.
+Unlike the ayahuasca experiences I’ve had so far, I didn’t have visions.
+I just felt pretty drunk and tired.
+But I know many people experience very heart-opening experiences and a deeper connection with mother nature during these practices.

 Here is what else we did around Pisac (in the Sacred Valley):